 For placing an order, please let us know the following (the most important questions are 1-3 and 8):

 1. What kind of research you want us to do (specific questions or what kind of family tree).

 2. Please give us the information you have (you may send copies of documents by fax, email or mail) - please note that the place of someone's residence or origin is more important than exact birth date; even someone's children's death records may give us a clue about his/her place of origin - so please give us information about all the children you know; it might help us to find a person's origin if we know where he/she worked (or his/her profession), or lived or died.
 Please let us know how you are related to the person(s) about whom you want information.
 Not only that he/she was your grandmother, but please give us names of the persons through whom you are related to him/her (for example: he was my mother Ella's father).
 If you are not related, please state your purpose of getting the information.

 3. How many hours we may use for the (initial) research - it is always possible to request further hours once you have received the first report.
 By that time we will also know better what sources exist and which sources have not survived relating to the the questions you are interested in.
 Please keep in mind that paying from outside of Estonia requires some extra costs from your side (see Payment).
 Minimum order is three hours.

-4. What part of the research we should do should the hours you set not be enough to complete the research - what are you most interested in.
+4. What part of the research we should do first should the hours you set not be enough to complete the whole research - what are you most interested in.

-5. In which language the report should be created (Estonian or English - although our researchers are fluent in English it takes a little more time from us to write in English).
+5. In which language the report should be created (Estonian or English).

 You pay when the research has been completed.
 We send